Building a sustainable foundation for a safe, healthy, and welcoming community through public service excellence.

 Olmsted County is dedicated to making sound financial decisions and following strong financial policies and practices.
 We support the priorities of Olmsted County while taking a responsible approach to our county’s commitments to residents, business owners, and community partners.
 Learn more about our annual budget process by reading our administrator’s budget message or viewing our Budget in Brief.

 Olmsted County has created a balanced scorecard to track measures of success impacting county operations that has been approved by our board of commissioners.
 The balanced scorecard contains measures and targets in each of four perspectives: customer/resident satisfaction and quality of life; financial stewardship; internal processes; and organizational capacity.
-Please see our 2023 balanced scorecard.
+Our 2024 balanced scorecard will roll out in early 2024.

 Each year, Olmsted County participates in a voluntary state measures program, administered by the State Auditor’s Office.
 This performance reporting provides transparency and comparison with services of other local government jurisdictions in Minnesota to assure quality standards are met.